AWegnerGitHub/awegnergithub.github.io-content/2018_01_27_backup_your_data.md

 My only complaint in the entire process was that the recovery process took almost seven weeks.
 I shipped the drive at the end of October and received the data back the week before Christmas.
 However, all of my data was recovered, so it's a pretty minor complaint.

+_Note_: The link to SERT Data Recovery was removed in March of 2023 because it failed multiple link checks with multiple errors.
+While I am still very happy with the work they performed in 2018, as of 2023 I don't feel comfortable linking to a site that continues to fail basic SSL certificate checks and forces browsers to warn users against visiting the site.

 ## What's next?